tonikromik/petstoreSpringBoot/README.md

 or use ``` ./gradlew bootRun ``` from project folder
 - open a web browser and navigate to http://localhost:8080/swagger-ui/index.html
 2. You can also test this app navigating to http://23.21.28.163:8080/swagger-ui/index.html).
-After each commit project is automatically deployed to the AVS server.
+After each commit project is automatically deployed to the AWS server.

 Using the Open API UI, you can interact with the Petstore server API by making requests and receiving responses in real-time.